apache/datafusion-ray/README.md

 ## Status

-- RaySQL can run all queries in the TPC-H benchmark
+- DataFusion Ray can run all queries in the TPC-H benchmark

 ## Features